awaisrauf/borg/README.md

 ## 🚆Training

-This dataset can be used directly with detection to train detection models.
+This dataset can be used directly with [mmdetection](https://github.com/open-mmlab/mmdetection) to train detection models.

 ## 📜 Citation
 ```bibtex